BestTimesToVisit.com Logo

 safety

-If you're hiking or biking, always tell someone your plans and expected return time.
-Download offline maps using apps like AllTrails or Maps.me, as cell service can be spotty on the trails.
-Be aware of wildlife – carry bear spray and know how to use it, and never approach or feed animals.
+When hiking or biking on the mountain trails, always let someone know your planned route and expected return time.
+Download offline maps using apps like AllTrails or Maps.me, as cell service can be spotty.
+Be aware of wildlife; carry bear spray if you're venturing into more remote areas and know how to use it.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.